Irreducible characters with bounded root Artin conductor: Introduction

-We follow this idea and consider a number field $K$ with infinite $p$-class field tower for some prime $p$.
-Under some technical conditions over $K$, we find an upper bound (just depending on $K$) for the root Artin conductor of the irreducible characters of Gal($K_n/{\Q}$), where $K_n$ is the Hilbert $p$-class field of $K_{n-1}$ with $K_0=K$.
+In this work, we follow this idea and consider a number field $K$ with infinite $p$-class field tower for some prime $p$.
+Under some technical conditions on $K$, we find an upper bound (depending only on $K$) for the root Artin conductor of the irreducible characters of Gal($K_n/{\Q}$) (given by $f_{\chi}^{1/\chi(1)}$), where $K_n$ is the Hilbert $p$-class field of $K_{n-1}$ with $K_0=K$.

-More precisely, we propose in \S2 a technique which is useful to classify the irreducible characters of Gal($K_n/{\Q}$) in terms of a certain normal subgroup.
-This characterization is convenient to obtain upper bounds for root Artin conductors.